Doctor of Philosophy Degree in Human Performance

 Special Program Requirements

-- A graduate degree and appropriate bachelor's preparation in the athletic training, physical education, sport coaching education, sport management, biomechanics, exercise science, or an appropriately related field is required for consideration for admission to the doctoral programs.
+- A graduate degree and appropriate bachelor’s preparation in the physical education, sport management, athletic training, or an appropriately related field is required for consideration for admission in the administration and teaching phases and exercise physiology of the doctoral programs.

-- Programs of study, including all course requirements, independent research or field-based projects, and additional requirements specified by the university for proficiency in statistics, must be approved by each student's advisory committee.
-The general focus of dissertation research will be initially approved by the student's advisory committee.
-The specific nature and foci of the research must be approved by the student's dissertation committee.
+- Programs of study, including all course requirements, independent research or field-based projects, and additional requirements specified by the university for proficiency in statistics, computer science or foreign language must be approved by each student’s advisory committee.
+The general focus of dissertation research will be initially approved by the student’s advisory committee.
+The specific nature and foci of the research must be approved by the student’s dissertation committee.